Dannyj1/Zagreus/README.md

 # License
 Copyright (C) 2023  Danny Jelsma

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Zagreus is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Zagreus is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
+You should have received a copy of the GNU Affero General Public License along with Zagreus.
 If not, see <https://www.gnu.org/licenses/>.

 This project uses the [Senjo UCI Adapter](https://github.com/zd3nik/SenjoUCIAdapter) by zd3nik which is licensed under the MIT license.
 All files from the Senjo UCI Adapter retain their original copyright and license notices.